 Coats of Arms of the Kings of the House of Arpad

-Magyar Posta issued a souvenir sheet containing six stamps that present the coats of arms of the kings of the House of Árpád.
-The souvenir sheet designed by the graphic artist Attila André Elekes was produced in cooperation with the Hungarian National Archives by banknote printing company Pénzjegynyomda.
+Magyar Posta is issuing a souvenir sheet containing six stamps that present the coats of arms of the kings of the House of Árpád.
+The souvenir sheet designed by the graphic artist Attila André Elekes was produced in cooperation with the Hungarian National Archives by the banknote printing company Pénzjegynyomda.
 The new issue will be released on 25 October 2022.
-Print run 50,000.

 Coats of arms began to be used in Europe in the mid-12th century, and the earliest royal coat of arms to have survived in Hungary dates from 1202.
 Six royal coats of arms from the period prior to the House of Árpád becoming extinct are presented.
 The designs of the sheet’s stamps show the coats of arms of kings through their extant seals, while a detail of their char- ters appears in the background printing.
 On the first day cover for the souvenir sheet, the seal of the first royal bearer of a coat of arms, King Emeric, is in the foreground against a backdrop featuring the elaborate initial of King Stephen V. The special postmark is a drawing of an escutcheon.